htmfilho/htmfilho.github.io/_posts/2008-10-16-initial-experiences-with-project-kenai.markdown

 layout: post
 title: "Initial Experiences with Project Kenai"
 date: 2008-10-16 07:30:00 +0200
-categories: uncategorized open source research user interface
+categories: open source research user interface
 ---

 A few days ago I decided to start a new open source project, as described in a <a href="http://planexstrategy.blogspot.com/2008/10/framework-for-future-of-user.html">previous post</a>.
 Between many options of services to manage open source projects available on the web, I decided for a particular one, managed by Sun Microsystems, called <a href="http://www.kenai.com/">Project Kenai</a>.
 What about SourceForge, Java.net or Google Code?
 Yes, all of them are great too, but why not try out Kenai first and see what is gonna happen?
 I took the risk.